matthijsdewit111/KRW/README.md

 Run `experiment_*.py` to get an evaluation of our method across some test data (`test-data.csv`).
 Running the `conceptnet` experiments gives some errors the first time you run it, since there is a restriction on how many times we can query from conceptnet.
 The solution is to wait 1 minute and try again, intermidiate results are stored in GraphDB triplestore so we don't need to query the onces we already queried the first time.

-Or query objects using the webpage, input an object name, like car, plastic_bottle or anything else, and press query.
+Or query objects using the webpage (run `app.py`), input an object name, like car, plastic_bottle or anything else, and press query.

 ## Further information